John Hopoate: 2003 breach of contract

 In the 2003 season, Hopoate breached the terms of his playing contract by playing in a fifth-grade rugby union match in the Sydney competition on 9 June under a false name in an attempt to not get caught.
 After his Manly club found out and confronted Hopoate he admitted that he had breached his contract and was fined $5000.

 2004–2005 abuse of sideline officials

-During the 2004 club season, Hopoate become involved in more controversy.
+During the 2004 club season, Hopoate became involved in more controversy.
 While leaving the field at the conclusion of a match, Hopoate started a heated argument with a touch judge in which he verbally abused the official.
 Hopoate was given a lengthy suspension by the NRL.

 In the Round 1 clash with the New Zealand Warriors, Hopoate verbally abused a 14-year-old rugby league ball boy who had placed the ball on the sideline of the field rather than throwing it infield to the Manly player.
 The NRL review found that the ball boy had acted within the guidelines and Hopoate was in the wrong for his verbal assault.
 Hopoate apologised to the young boy, claiming that he "was not aware of the proper interpretation of the rule" and was in the wrong.